 Stanley Qubit the robot (and TV/radio star)

 In February 2017, Stanley Qubit became the first real robot ever to appear in a dramatisation of Asimov’s ‘I, Robot’ stories, on BBC Radio 4.
 And in 2015, the robot co-hosted the BBC1 show Sunday Morning Live with Sian Williams and Ana Matronic.

-Chris hires the robot out to private companies, PR agencies, public sector organisations, charities, schools, and colleges, and can incorporate him into presentations on robotics, AI, and new technologies.
-(For more go to the Stanley Qubit page, or to the robot’s website, StanleyQubit.com.)
+Chris hires all of the robots out to conferences, events, companies, PR agencies, public sector organisations, charities, and educators, and can incorporate them into presentations on robotics, AI, and new technologies.
+(For more go to StanleyQubit.com.)

 Directory/listings companies: Instead of just scraping all the information off this page and selling it for money, why not contact Chris directly and invite him to join your service?
 Be a good citizen online.
 It’s good for your company’s reputation.